ahezard/twl_firm_patcher/README.md

 - https://github.com/ahezard/ntr_extended__poc
 - https://github.com/ahezard/woodrpg_forwarder

-Limitation : only the arm9 is unlocked, the arm7 appears to be still locked in NTR mode

 Here are the details of the patches implemented :

 The idea is to replace all STR operations on the register 0x4004008 by STRH (only affect bit 1-16 leaving bit 16-32 untouched)